 Your residual functional capacity.
 You aren't expected to do a job that's beyond your capabilities, mentally or physically.
 The process Social Security uses to figure out what you can and can't do in a work setting is called assessing your "residual functional capacity" (RFC).
 Your RFC is a list of the most intensive work you can do despite your limitations.
 For instance, if you have severe bradycardia, your RFC might say that you can't drive, that you can walk no more than two hours a day, and you need to take a break once an hour.

 To prove there are no jobs within your capabilities, you must first show that your current RFC prevents you from returning to any of the jobs you have performed in the past.
 Next, depending on your age, education, and skills, you will also likely have to show that there are no other jobs that are less demanding, physically or mentally, that you could do.
 For more information, see our article on how to get approved for disability benefits vocationally.

 An easy way to start your disability application is to file online with the SSA.
 You don't have to finish the application all at once; just make sure that you keep track of the application number given to you when you start the application so you can access it again if you need to come back to it.

-If you'd like help with your application, think about working with an SSDI expert.
+If you'd like help with your application, think about working with an SSDI law firm.
 According to a survey of our readers, applicants who filed an initial application without expert help were denied 80% of the time.
-Consider getting a free case evaluation from one of our legal professionals to determine if your bradycardia or tachycardia qualifies for benefits.
+For more information, see our article on hiring a disability lawyer or nonattorney advocate.